denise06/assignment1_maps/Readme.md

 -Content_
 Data were extracted from https://data.gov.sg

-Design of the layout and functions are original
+Designs, layout and functions are original

 Media
 - Dropdown were taken from https://pro.fontawesome.com/releases/v5.10.0/css/all.css, a font/icon image library